JoshRozario/ProgressPie/README.md

 # ProgressPie
-Python implmentation of detecting wheter a point is present in a progressPie's circle
+Python implmentation of detecting whether a point is present in a progressPie's circle